GravyDon/Zero-to-Garden_Map/01Action plans.md

 This project is essential for doing more quality, communicable work for other people to act on.
 With a larger canvas, coming with more spatial resolution and potential for multi-media inclusions, the creation of a plan will become easier and more comprehensible for people to act on.
 This will become increasingly important towards the beginnings and endings of seasons as the tasks for gardening become more time intensive.

+#update going to be doing this at a later date when I have more money.
+Might be cheaper to just buy something :V unfortunately.

 ```tabs
 --- 1: Materials (Bracket option)
 Building Material